openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 * If you take your pump off for showering/bathing/swimming/sport etc then press and hold on the "Open Loop"/"Closed Loop" text on the main homepage and select "disconnect for..." however many hours you plan to disconnect for.
 This will set your basal to zero for that time period.
 The minimum length of time for a disconnection is due to the minimum length of TBRs that can be set on the pump so if you wish to disconnect for a shorter period of time, or you connect your pump sooner than expected then press and hold "Suspended (X mins)" and select "Resume".
 Your IOB will then be accurate for calculations on your return to the pump.

 * For safety, recommendations made are based on not one CGM reading but the average delta.
-Therefore if you miss some readings it may take a while after getting data back before AndroidAPS kicks in looping again.
+Therefore if you miss some readings it may take a while after getting data back before Android/images/Screenshot_AMA3h.png APS kicks in looping again.

 * There are several blogs with good tips to help you understand the practicalities of looping:
   * [Fine-tuning Settings](http://seemycgm.com/2017/10/29/fine-tuning-settings/) See my CGM